ndlib/noids/noid-service.md

 The API uses HTTP as its transport.
 No authentication or authorization is performed.
-There are no rate limits or request quotoas.
+There are no rate limits or request quotas.

 The service supports the creation and management of many _id pools_.
 Each pool is completely independent from the others.